kcp-dev/kcp/FAQ.md

 ## How will storage work at the workspace level for administration?

-We are in the early stages of (brainstorming storage use cases)[https://docs.google.com/document/d/13VpnyBQHpaishrastdO3kGApKLzYBeb9QXdKn3o2vHs/edit#heading=h.tg51mxx1tg19].
+We are in the early stages of [brainstorming storage use cases](https://docs.google.com/document/d/13VpnyBQHpaishrastdO3kGApKLzYBeb9QXdKn3o2vHs/edit#heading=h.tg51mxx1tg19).
 Please join in the conversation if you have opinions or use cases in this areas.

 ## With multiple `Workspaces` on a single cluster, that implies `Pods` from multiple tenants are on the same host VM.
 Does this mean privileged `Pods` are forbidden to avoid cross contamination with host ports and host paths?